Content marketing: Don’t follow rules. Make them!

 Then stir your audience’s senses with all the arts: storytelling, videos, photos, designs, music – the capacity to surprise, the power to stir souls.

 In content marketing, science or art can’t get the job done alone.
-Great marketers keep use a balance of art and science to blaze their own trail to success in content marketing.
+Great marketers keep using a balance of art and science to blaze their own trail to success in content marketing.